olavolav/uniplot/README.md

 only `ys` is required, all others are optional.

 There is also a `plot_to_string` function with the same signature, if you want the result as a list of strings, to include the output elsewhere.
+The only difference is that `plot_to_string` does not support interactive mode.

 ### Data